Dwarf gourami: Food

 Before being introduced into the aquarium trade, the dwarf, along with the snakeskin gourami was and still is a popular food fish in its native range.
-In Bangladesh it is known as “Kholisha” and “”Khosti” in India and “Kungee” in Punjab as well as different linguistic variants within its range.
+In Bangladesh it is known as "Kholisha" and "Khosti" in India and "Kungee" in Punjab as well as different linguistic variants within its range.

 In the aquarium

 Most dwarf gouramis live for about four to six years; with proper care, they can live longer.
-Dwarf gouramis are generally peaceful fish—unlike the much larger standard gourami, which can become aggressive.
-Dwarf gouramis do well in most community aquariums and are compatible with most fish, such as Platies, Mollies, Plecostomus, Ghost Catfish, Tetras, and other docile fish.
+Dwarf gouramis are generally peaceful, but can be slightly territorial.
+They do well in most community aquariums and are compatible with most fish, such as platies, mollies, plecostomus, ghost catfish, tetras, and other docile fish.
 They require a tank that can hold at least ten gallons.
 They are usually found swimming in the middle or top regions of the aquarium, because Gouramis are labyrinth fish and make use of their labyrinth organ if necessary.

 Dwarf gouramis do not do well with large, aggressive fish.
 Dwarf gouramis are so docile that they will allow themselves to be bullied to death rather than fight back.
 Males of other gourami species, as well as male Siamese fighting fish, may attack dwarf gouramis.